 “This is a process that is specifically developed for science and technology where they work with scientists and coaches to help them understand the commercial value and push forward commercial opportunities,” DeMartino said.

 Teams that have developed a photonic-related output will participate in the I-Corps program.
-Through seminars and meetings with coaches, Photon Institute researchers and students will “explore if there are real customers for what they have and see if there’s a business that can be developed from that,” DeMartino said.
+Through seminars and meetings with coaches, Future Photon Initiative researchers and students will “explore if there are real customers for what they have and see if there’s a business that can be developed from that,” DeMartino said.

 Growing RIT’s reputation

-To ensure the Institute has an effective communications strategy, the Vignelli Center for Design Studies will collaborate with it.
+To ensure the Initiative has an effective communications strategy, the Vignelli Center for Design Studies will collaborate with it.

 “We have expertise that can help this initiative in terms of establishing a coordinated, integrated, visual communications program,” said R. Roger Remington, Vignelli Distinguished Professor of Design.

-Remington will work with Figer and the Institute colleagues.
-“The first phase we’ll be involved with will be a phase of analysis and fact finding, and that will lead us to the place of trying to develop some specific strategies for the Institute’s terms of communicating to its audiences and having a new face to use for internal and external publics.
+Remington will work with Figer and the Initiative colleagues.
+“The first phase we’ll be involved with will be a phase of analysis and fact finding, and that will lead us to the place of trying to develop some specific strategies for the Initiative’s terms of communicating to its audiences and having a new face to use for internal and external publics.
 And then once we have a consensus on a direction with this, we will begin to work with them in terms of specific applications such as websites and promotional literature.”

 As an example of a similar collaboration, Remington cites the Design Center’s work with the RIT Global Collaboration Grid -- video conferencing technology that creates a virtually connected global community.